1968 Intercontinental Cup: Match summary

 Manchester United had a chance to equalise shortly after the start of the second half, but Kidd hit the crossbar.
 Estudiantes came out for the second half with a more tactical approach, and started a series of fast counter-attacks; three Estudiantes players took the ball towards the English side of the field, and attempted to pick out Verón with a high pass.
 However, Tony Dunne was able to intercept the cross and broke up the attack.
 Although the Estudiantes team continued with their conservative approach to prevent the home side from gathering any momentum, Morgan managed to break through the Argentine defence, but just as José Hugo Medina caught up with him, Morgan elbowed him in the face.
 Medina grabbed Morgan's jersey and threw him to the ground.
 The two players clashed again a minute later, and the Yugoslavian referee later gave Medina a warning for a foul on Dunne.

 With 17 minutes left to play, Estudiantes brought on Juan Echecopar in place of Felipe Ribaudo.
 In the 89th minute, Best punched Medina in the face and pushed Néstor Togneri to the ground in the Argentine half of the field.
 The referee sent off Best and Medina, following which Best spat at Medina, resulting in the two having to be escorted to their respective changing rooms.
 However, the British crowd prevented Medina from going to his locker room by throwing coins.
 Manchester United eventually equalised in the 90th minute, when a shot from Morgan beat Poletti.
 Kidd scored for United in injury time but the referee disallowed it claiming that he had whistled the end of the game before the action and therefore the Argentinian goalkeeper and defenders didn't move to try to prevent the goal.
 Soon after the whistle, a Manchester player punched a player of Estudiantes in the face while running towards his team's dressing room.

 The Estudiantes team attempted to run a lap of honour, but the home fans continued to throw objects onto the pitch, cutting the lap of honour short.

 Match details

 Aftermath

 Estudiantes' victory was acclaimed throughout Argentina, with wide coverage by the local media.
 Estudiantes was also the first Argentine team to win the Cup as visitor so Racing Club had won the competition one year before but in a neutral venue.

 Estudiantes was also the first club out of the big five of Argentine football to win an Intercontinental competition.
-(Rosario Athletic Club had won the South American Tie Cup at the beginning of the XX Century).
+(Rosario Athletic Club had won the South American Tie Cup at the beginning of the 20th century).

 The philosophy of coach Osvaldo Zubeldía (a tactician who introduced some concepts that were revolutionary at that time) would be later continued by player and disciple Carlos Bilardo, winning manager of Estudiantes in the 1980s and then the Argentina national team at the 1986 FIFA World Cup.